anewton1998/gp2toot/README.md

 * Can delete the posted statuses.
 * Also can limit the number of posts for testing purposes.
 * Has a throttle time because to be nice.
+* Will split posts and thread them if they exceed the Mastodon status character limit

 Needs to do

+* Dealing with HTML content
 * Dealing with media (photos) comes next
-* Doing something about status character limits.
 * Find a way to actually backdate posts.
 See https://github.com/tootsuite/mastodon/issues/10639
+* Test with posts with no content

 *I NEED YOUR HELP* The Takeout corpus I have does not have any correlated G+ posts with G+ photos.
 If you have information on how this information is related, I would be very grateful to be informed.